-New Zealand’s scenery was what the clichéd adjective was invented for: The mountains really are majestic, the lakes really are crystal clear, and the locals really are some of the friendliest in the world, (it was even voted the world’s friendliest country by Forbes recently).
+New Zealand’s scenery was what the clichéd adjective was invented for: The mountains really are majestic, the lakes really are crystal clear, and the locals really are some of the friendliest in the world.
 The drive from the South Island’s east to west coast will make your jaw drop, take your breath away, and cram your camera’s memory card to the brim.

 Beginning in Christchurch and ending in Greymouth, the 249km journey is one of New Zealand’s most spectacular routes.

 Surrounded by hills and the Pacific Ocean, Christchurch is a cultural city with a vibrant arts scene.
 It is often described as New Zealand’s most ‘English’ city, with its picturesque architecture and winding river.
 After a couple of days drinking perfectly-roasted coffee and wandering around the numerous museums and galleries, get yourself some transport, a tent, a gas stove, and hit the road, before you get too comfy in this homey city.